pigilwin/solitaire/README.md

 npm start
 ```

-This command will spin up your local dev server and allow you to access the application on the url provided
+This command will spin up your local dev server and allow you to access the application on the url provided.